 The 2015 PAN AM Games in Toronto were the perfect stage to host Cirque du Soleil's first Opening Ceremony

-Tickets for the 45 000 live spectators were sold out 6 months prior to the show that was seen also by 400 millions TV spectators.
+Tickets for the 45 000 live spectators were sold out 6 months prior to the show that was seen also by 400 million viewers on TV .

 One of the 5 main characters among 625 performers